Skip to main content Skip to accessibility controls

 Women Experience Violence in Minnesota

-Analysis of the CDC data estimates that 704,000 Minnesota women in 2015 were survivors of violence.
-The data also shows that only a small fraction of these women report physical or sexual violence.
+Women in Minnesota face a high likelihood of experiencing sexual violence in their lifetime.
+The data also shows that only a small fraction of women report physical or sexual violence.

-Native women in Minnesota are murdered at a rate 7x that of white women
+Native American women in Minnesota are murdered at a rate 7x that of white women

 Black women in Minnesota are murdered at a rate 2.7x higher than white women

-More than 25 percent of Native girls have attempted suicide – far greater than Native boys or teens of any other cultural group.
+Almost 1 in 3 of Native American teenage girls has attempted suicide – far greater than Native boys or teens of any other cultural group.

 Sexuality and Gender Identity Affect Safety

-Three times as many lesbian girls and transgender or nonbinary MN students in 8th, 9th, and 11th grade report running away from home or living in a shelter on their own as their straight, cisgendered counterparts.
+Three times as many transgender or nonbinary Minnesota students and almost twice as many lesbian girls in 8th, 9th, and 11th grade report running away from home or living in a shelter on their own as their straight, cisgendered counterparts.

 Our Policy Investments